andrewlee1030/Machine-Learned-Synthesizability-Predictions-Aided-by-Density-Functional-Theory/readme.md

 # Introduction

-This repository includes code and data used in the following study: _Machine Learned Synthesizability Predictions Aided by Density Functional Theory_ (proper citation will be added once paper is officially published)
+This repository includes code and data used in the following study: _Machine Learned Synthesizability Predictions Aided by Density Functional Theory_ (a proper citation will be added once paper is officially published).

 # Files/Directories and their descriptions